An essential annual update for inhalation professionals.

-This seminar includes presentations and knowledge-sharing from world-recognised experts from industry, academia and regulation in the area of respiratory medicines and is an essential event for all those new to or experienced in inhaler drug delivery.
+This seminar includes presentations and knowledge-sharing from experts in the area of respiratory medicines and is an essential event for all those new to or experienced in inhalation drug delivery.

 Inhaled drug delivery is achieved using four principal technologies: dry powder inhalers, metered-dose inhalers, nebulisers and liquid inhalers.
 Although there are many differences between these technologies, there are a number of fundamental principles that are followed to achieve an effective delivered dose.
 This event will provide an excellent forum to share knowledge and explore the opportunities across the dose forms with key industry leaders.

 This programme will provide valuable insights into inhaled drug delivery from experts in the field and will give you:

 In 2003 David established PharmaDelivery Solutions Ltd as a specialised consultancy service in the field of drug delivery combination products (especially respiratory) device technology.
 This has led to involvement in projects with focus in pulmonary, nasal and other delivery routes, with an international client base.
 Much of the activity of PharmaDelivery Solutions Ltd is focused in the area of development programme support, regulatory GAP analysis and generation of documentation supporting development and test programmes, together with data review and contingency evaluation.